 If we meet morning and evening, what do we do during the day?

-An important part of this retreat is that people spend time alone exploring the environment.
+An important part of this retreat break, is that people spend quiet time alone, in the form of mindful exploration both within themselves and at the same time maintaining connection to the beautiful environment that surrounds them.
 Glendalough is situated in the Wicklow Mountains National Park and has many beautiful walks and places to visit including the fine monastic remains.
 We encourage these explorations to be taken in the spirit of pilgrimage and hope participants will be open to ‘the music of what happens’.
 The reality is that a great deal of learning unfolds each day for most people.

-We encourage people to bring back their impressions, feelings and thoughts to share with others in the evening if they wish.
+You will be given a special little keepsake notebook.
+You will be encouraged to write down Questions and Thoughts that might arise during the day.
+We love to see, and indeed encourage people to bring back their impressions, photographs, feelings and thoughts to seek clarity on, or to share with others in the evening if they wish.
 We hope the experience will be very much an interior / exterior experience, based on the belief that the outer landscape always reflects in some way the inner landscape of the soul’s journey.

 How about other times of the year?